Maze (band): Career

 In 1989, they signed with Warner Bros. and released the hit album Silky Soul, plus Back to Basics in 1993, and released the live DVD recording at London's Hammersmith Odeon in 1994.
 The two albums also attained gold disc status.
 They had another number one R&B success with "Can't Get Over You".
 In 2009, a tribute to the hits of Maze was released.
 Called Silky Soul Music: An All Star Tribute to Maze Featuring Frankie Beverly, it included modern stars performing Maze's biggest hits with Maze acting as the backing band.

 In recent years, it has become tradition for the audience to honor the group by dressing in all white attire, as the group has often worn while performing.

-On September 2, 2011, their percussionist and background singer, McKinley "Bug" Williams, died of an apparent heart attack.

-Maze continues to tour around the United States as well as Europe to this day.
+On September 2, 2011, their percussionist and background singer, McKinley "Bug" Williams, died suddenly of an apparent heart attack.
+On May 9, 2023, it was reported that due to a labor dispute with Frankie's management, long-time Maze band members, Jubu, Vance Taylor, Larry Kimpel, Calvin Napper and Daniel Weatherspoon along with original member Roame left and started their own group, TMF "The Music Forever" Formerly of Maze.
+However, Beverly remained and began performing with new band members hired via Frankie's management.
+Frankie Beverly hung up his microphone in July 2023 with his final two concerts being held fittingly in his Hometown of Philadelphia at the Dell Music Center.
+Following Beverly’s retirement, the band formerly known as “Maze Featuring Frankie Beverly” plans to carry on as “Maze Honoring Frankie Beverly.”
+The new lead singer is Tony Lindsay, formerly of Santana.

+On September 10, 2024, Frankie Beverly died from a heart attack while at home at the age of 77.